 - Through our Digital LGBTQ Rights Toolkit, we offer information about how to protect your rights and receive immediate help when you need it.
 We also host an online mapping system that tracks hate-related incidents.

 - Our Rapid Response Legal Team includes lawyers, paralegals and interpreters who stand ready to respond to civil rights violations.
 Contact email@example.com.

-Throughout the first 100 days of the new administration, our team will organize to resist regressive policies that target LGBTQ Southerners and the communities we stand in alliance with, including those fighting for racial justice, immigration rights and economic justice.
-Join us – from turning out for the Women’s March on Asheville to hosting a phone bank to oppose the nomination of Jeff Sessions as Attorney General, to our new #DefyHB2 campaign.
+Throughout the first 100 days of the new administration, our team will organize to resist regressive policies that target LGBTQ Southerners and the communities we stand in alliance with, including those fighting for racial justice, immigration rights, religious freedom and tolerance, and economic justice.
+Join us – from turning out for the Women’s March on Asheville to hosting a phone bank to oppose the nomination of Jeff Sessions as Attorney General to our new #DefyHB2 campaign.